Key takeaways

 - Track progress with real-time updates, so you always know which documents are pending

-- Pull client info, property details, and pricing directly from Google Sheets, Typeform, Airtable, and more
+- Pull client info, property details, and pricing directly from Google Sheets, Typeform, Airtable, Salesforce, and more

-- No manual entry = no costly typos
+- No manual entry means no costly typos — the kind that delay closings or create compliance exposure

-- Secure document sharing, ensuring sensitive information stays protected
+- Secure document sharing ensures sensitive information — PII, banking details, IDs — stays protected

-- Version control, so teams always work on the latest draft without confusion
+- Version control so teams always work on the latest draft without confusion — critical when a purchase price or closing date changes and every document in the packet needs to reflect it

 FAQs